mcinglis/libmacro/README.md

 - `ASSERT(...)` takes a series of scalar expressions and `assert()`s each one individually.

-- `REQUIRE(...)` is similar to `ASSERT`, but it has a specific error message ("requirement unmet"), and it can be enabled and disabled separately.
-The intended usage of this is to define the requirements your functions have of their arguments; e.g. `REQUIRE(xs != NULL, n < xs->capacity)`.

 - `NELEM(xs)` evaluates to a constant expression of the number of elements in the array variable `xs`.

 - `ALLOC(Widget, .foo=42, .bar="wow")` provides an easy way to allocate memory with specific values, rather than having to do it in separate steps.